 It does suck.
 However, Dems care more about their constituents than the GOP do.
 The bill has a 5 step process so I am told which at any point along the way, the fence jumpers can change their votes.
 We really need to have Adelitta sworn in which, they'll have do upon reopening.
 We still have momentum....

 Johnson will do precisely what Fat Donny tells him to do, whether it’s legal or not.
 And since we have just gotten a(nother) demonstration that NOBODY is going to challenge him, he feels — and not unjustifiably so — that he can do whatever he wants and dare you to stop him.
 And surrendering isn’t going to bring back the $330 billion they slashed from SNAP, or the TRILLION they slashed from Medicaid, so guess what?
 Ben Franklin said that “Those who would surrender essential freedoms for the promises of some temporary security deserve neither”.
-This isn’t the exact use case he was talking about, but the promises are every bit as empty as the shoudl of this president.
+This isn’t the exact use case he was talking about, but the promises are every bit as empty as the soul of this "president".

 The vote of last Tuesday has rocked Donny a bit.
 Also some House Republicans want to keep their seats in ‘26 and know they are on shaky ground after last Tuesday.